v4lli/rspotify/README.md

 ![In Action](http://unimplemented.org/~valentin/rspotify.png)

 ## Functionality
-It doesn't use mutch of a protocol, except maybe TCP if you count that.
+It doesn't use much of a protocol, except maybe TCP if you count that.
 Binary operations like skipping a track are done in a *binary* fashion, i.e. connecting to the respective TCP port skips to the next song.

 The only real data returned is the current track, artist and album.
 It's formating is left to the server.